conan-io/conan-io.github.io/_posts/2019-07-29-Conan-Yocto-integration.markdown

 ## Conan packages in your Yocto builds

 Using Conan you can create packages for different platforms.
-This allows developers to work on different systems and with their usual set of tools for debugging and testing.
+This allows developers to work on different systems (Windows in the example below) and with their usual set of tools for debugging and testing.

 With the usage of the Yocto SDK toolchain, packages can be cross-compiled and created as any other regular package, providing the same development experience.
 This step can be easily automated in CI servers to create the packages for any embedded device supported by Yocto and later uploaded to an Artifactory repository.

 <div align="center">